 - The combination of diabetes and high blood pressure = 4x odds of having cataract

-Another condition that is correlated with cataract is diabetes.
-In one study, diabetics were found to have 2-5x more risk of cataract formation and were more likely to get cataracts at a younger age.
+Another condition that is correlated with cataracts is diabetes.
+In one study, people with diabetes were found to have 2-5x more risk of cataract formation and were more likely to get cataracts at a younger age.
 Recovery after cataract surgery for diabetics can also be more complicated with fluctuations in blood glucose levels.